-Visit the National Archives
+1. Visit the National Zoo

-Take in the parade
+2. Take in the parade

-Expect to see everything from fife and drum corps and military servicemen and women and elaborate floats.
-The parade begins at 11:45 a.m. and is held on Constitution Avenue between 7th and 17th streets.
+Expect to see everything from fife and drum corps to military servicemen and women and elaborate floats.
+The parade begins at 11:45 a.m. and struts its stuff along Constitution Avenue between 7th and 17th streets.

-Join a local neighborhood celebration
+3. Join a local neighborhood celebration

 The Palisades neighborhood, just northwest of Georgetown, offers an idyllic small town celebration.
 Locals line up along the Whitehaven Parkway at 11 a.m. for the parade, which has been running since 1966 and concludes with a free picnic at the Palisades Rec Center.
 Go there for a hometown neighborhood celebration with hot dogs, watermelon, pony rides and moon bounces.

-Visit the National Zoo
+4. Visit the National Archives

-Take in A Capital Fourth
+6. Take in ‘A Capital Fourth’

-Why watch the show on PBS when you can watch live?
-Grab a spot on the West Lawn of the U.S. Capitol for A Capitol Fourth, which begins at 8 p.m.
+Why watch the show on PBS when you can watch it live?
+Grab a spot on the West Lawn of the U.S. Capitol for “A Capitol Fourth,” which begins at 8 p.m.
 The concert features a star-studded lineup of musicians and a performance by the National Symphony Orchestra during the grand finale of the fireworks over the National Mall.
-Gates open at 3 p.m. and I suggest getting there as early as possible.
+Gates open at 3 p.m.; get there as early as possible.

-Watch the Fireworks from the National Mall
+7. Watch the Fireworks from the National Mall

 Have you been to Washington D.C. for the Fourth of July?
 What is your favorite way to celebrate in our nation’s capital?